Sobeston/zig.guide/chapter-1.md

 }
 ```

 Functions often return error unions.
 Here's one using a catch with __payload capturing__ to take the value of the error.
-Side note: some languages use similar syntax for lambdas - this is not the case for zig.
+Side note: some languages use similar syntax for lambdas - this is not the case for Zig.

 ```zig
 fn failingFunction() error{Oops}!void {